czbiohub-sf/coPylot/README.md

 _coPylot_ is a python app to control the Pisces lightsheet microscope.
 Support for controling other microscopes planned to be added.

-It can be started up by running `copylot/gui/main_window.py` for now.
+It can be started up by running `copylot/gui/gui.py`.

 ## Installation